-The Olympic Games is an opportunity of a lifetime to give South East Queensland an injection of sustainable transport infrastructure that will last us a lifetime.
+The International Olympic Committee has officially announced that Brisbane will host the 2032 Olympic and Paralympic games.
+We now have an opportunity of a lifetime to give South East Queensland an injection of sustainable transport infrastructure that will last us a lifetime.

 According to the Australian Bureau of Statistics, the current population of the South East Queensland urban area is 3.8 million.
 Over the next 20 years, an additional 2 million people are expected to call SEQ home, bringing our total population to around 5.8 million people.